What services do you offer?

 Is this nationwide?

 Not yet.
-Though we are the farthest spanning private concierge telepsychiatry practice in the nation, Allison is licensed only in these states: Arizona, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Illinois, Iowa, Maine, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, South Dakota, Vermont, and Washington.
+Though we are the farthest spanning private concierge telepsychiatry practice in the nation, Allison is licensed only in these states: Arizona, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, South Dakota, Vermont, and Washington.